StefanieJaeger/ApertureTelegramBot/README.md

 ## Environment variables
 - `TELEGRAM_API_KEY` The telegram api key
-- `GROUP_ID` The id of the group to send good morning messages to
+- `GROUP_ID` The id of the group to send messages to

 ## Usage